drocheam/optrace/docs/source/usage/tma.rst

 Details on the math are listed in :numref:`ray_image_object_distances`.

 Another feature is the calculation of the ABCD matrix for a specific object and image distance.
-The ``matrix_at`` method takes the object and image position as arguments and returns the matrix.
+The :meth:`matrix_at <optrace.tracer.transfer_matrix_analysis.TMA.matrix_at>` method takes the object and image position as arguments and returns the matrix.

 .. doctest::